Ageshks/user_admin_superadmin-/README.md

 - superadmin registration
 - role-base login
 - admin can manage users
 - super admin can manage both admin and users

+- ### small errors are in this project because the final conformation of the payment page and the user bookings are not connected